Ales – U.S. Open Beer Championship Categories

 Clarity: Chill haze is acceptable at low temperatures

-Perceived Hop Aroma & Flavor: Should not be perceived
+Perceived Hop Aroma & Flavor: Should not be present.

 Perceived Bitterness: Low

 Fermentation Characteristics: Yeast attributes such as diacetyl and sulfur are acceptable at very low levels.
-Bottled versions may contain higher amounts of carbon dioxide than is typical for mildly carbonated draft versions.
-Fruity-estery aromas, if evident, are low.
+Bottled versions may contain higher amounts of carbon dioxide than is typical for lightly carbonated draft versions.
+Fruity esters, if present, are low.

 Body: Low